gpjt/llm-chatbot-tutorial/part-1/blog-post.md

 the next token would be "User:" -- because then we know it's started trying to continue the conversation with itself.

-Let's try that, again with all four models:
+Let's try that, again with all five models:

 ```python
     response = openai.Completion.create(